Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson3/README.md

 ## BossVC

-- Set up a protocol, the commands it gives to the Intern.
+- Set up a protocol, this represents commands given to the Intern.

 ```swift
 protocol TaskSelectionProtocol{